 The community-based Cultural Centers provide accessible arts opportunities for all San Franciscans.
-Four city-owned facilities operated by nonprofit arts organizations provide cultural and arts programs.
-The Centers are available for rent and offer free or low-cost performances, gallery exhibits, and classes.
+The Cultural Centers are comprised of four City-owned facilities and three virtual Cultural Centers that are operated by nonprofit arts organizations and provide cultural and arts programs.
+The Center facilities are available for rent and offer free or low-cost performances, gallery exhibits, and classes.

 The Mission Cultural Center for Latino Arts (MCCLA) was established in 1977 by artists and community activists with a shared vision to promote, preserve and develop the Latino cultural arts that reflect the living tradition and experiences of Chicano, Central and South American, and Caribbean people.
 The MCCLA makes the arts accessible as an essential element to community development and well-being.
 As a community non-profit arts organization, MCCLA prides itself in enriching the cultural and artistic life of the Mission, San Francisco, and Bay Area residents as well.